 How Neoclarityn works

-Neoclarityn oral solution is an antiallergy medicine that does not make you drowsy.
+Neoclarityn oral solution is an antiallergy medicine.
 It helps control your allergic reaction and its symptoms.

 When Neoclarityn should be used

 Neoclarityn oral solution relieves symptoms associated with allergic rhinitis (inflammation of the nasal passages caused by an allergy, for example, hay fever or allergy to dust mites) in adults, adolescents and children 1 year of age and older.
 These symptoms include sneezing, runny or itchy nose, itchy palate, and itchy, red or watery eyes.